algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Technical-Specifications.md

 ##  Glossary

-* Transfer � a transfer of wines from one or more tanks to one or more tanks.
+* Transfer - a transfer of wines from one or more tanks to one or more tanks.
-* Step � a step is one or more transfers that can be executed simultaneously.
+* Step - a step is one or more transfers that can be executed simultaneously.
-Could be one transfer per step, doesn�t change much
+Could be one transfer per step, doesn't change much
-* State � the amount of each type of wine in each tank
+* State - the amount of each type of wine in each tank
-* Blend � aka mix � a set of proportions of wines
+* Blend - aka mix - a set of proportions of wines
-* Blending process � aka �the process� and �the algorithm� � a series of steps that must be carried out to blend the mix
+* Blending process - aka "the process" and "the algorithm" - a series of steps that must be carried out to blend the mix
-* Distance � closeness - given two wine blends, this a measure of how similar they are.
+* Distance - closeness - given two wine blends, this a measure of how similar they are.